What do you think of when you hear the word gift card? Birthday parties? Company gifts? Teacher Appreciation Day?

 - Avoid buying eGift cards second hand: Plastic gift cards pose some problems but eGift cards?
 Forget about it.
 Buying an eGift card from a stranger on Facebook is probably the least secure thing you can possibly do.
 The code could have been used already, the certificate could be fake, you may never receive it…there’s a million things that can go wrong.
 So if you value your money just…don’t do it.

-There are quite a few risks involved with buying a gift card on social media.
+There are quite a few risks involved with buying a gift card online.
 The reward?
 You’re almost always guaranteed to get it lower than face value.
 I once bought a $250 Aritzia gift card for $150.
 You really can’t beat that kind of savings.

 I can’t even remember the last time I bought a gift card directly from the retailer the gift card was for.
 Third-party retailers just make more sense and there’s 2 good reasons why: